electrode-io/electrode-native/docs/overview/what-is-a-miniapp.md

 As a JavaScript developer, it means that there is no real change to your workflow or your current knowledge of React Native.
 You'll continue to write JavaScript, you'll continue to use React Native framework and, you'll be able to use third-party JavaScript packages in your application.
 In fact developing a MiniApp is exactly the same as developing an application or component using React Native on it's own.

-While your actual coding experience won't change, the CLI commands you'll interact with will be slighlty different.
+While your actual coding experience won't change, the CLI commands you'll interact with will be slightly different.
 Some of the commands from the React Native CLI have been replaced with a few Electrode Native CLI commands.

 For example, instead of running the `react-native run-ios` command to launch your React Native MiniApp inside an iOS simulator or real device, you will use the `ern run-ios` command.